ptrknvk/moderntoring/README.md

 Change the configs accordingly to your needs.

-Deployment is automated using Ansible.
+Deployment is automated using Ansible and conternerized using Docker Compose.

 $ ansible-playbook -i inventory setup.yml